Don has been an avid traveler and motorhome owner for most of his life and he shares his experiences along with valuable tips for RV owners.

 This back-and-forth process of negotiating takes a little time.
 Once you get the dealership’s “best offer” you have two options:

-- If the deal is acceptable to you, you accept it and eventually drive your new(er) RV home.
+- If the deal is acceptable to you, you accept it and eventually drive your new(er) RV home and start preparing it for it's next trip.
 Or:

 - There is one more thing for you to try.
 You can try a "walkout" tactic.